NSO-developer/nso-gitbook/development/concepts/using-cdb.md

         s2.close();
 ```

-More complicated service package upgrade scenarios occur when a YANG model containing a service point is renamed or moved and augmented to a new place in the NSO model.
-This is because, not only, does the complete config data set need to be recreated on the new position but a service also has hidden private data that is part of the FASTMAP algorithm and necessary for the service to be valid.
-For this reason a specific MAAPI method `Maapi.ncsMovePrivateData()` exists that takes both the old and the new positions for the service point and moves the service data between these positions.

 <figure><img src="../../images/upg_service.png" alt="" width="563"><figcaption><p>NSO Advanced Service Upgrade</p></figcaption></figure>

 In the 14-upgrade-service example, this more complicated scenario is illustrated with the tunnel package.
 The tunnel package YANG model maps the vlan\_v2 package one-to-one but is a complete rename of the model containers and all leafs: